machines-reading-maps/.github/profile/README.md

 MRM seeks to normalize map text as a new kind of data that can be used across the humanities and the heritage sector.

+If you would like to know more about Machines Reading Maps, feel free to get in touch, or to check out our project's wiki.

 Here you will find the code, tutorials, guidelines for MRM tools and experiments.
 These include:

 ### Code